-In Generation VI, the chances of encountering a shiny are higher than ever.
+In Generations 6 and 7, the chances of encountering a shiny are higher than ever.
 They are normally 1/4096, but while using the Masuda method, the chances increase significantly, to 1/683.
 If you have the Shiny Charm as well, hatching a shiny is even more likely, with the probability being 1/512.

 Does this mean I will definitely get a shiny in 683 eggs?

 No, probabilities don't work like that.
 The chances are 1/683, but this simply means that every time you produce an egg using the Masuda method, that specific egg has a 1/683 chance of hatching into a shiny.
 It could take you just a few eggs to get a shiny, it could take you hundreds of eggs, it could even take you thousands!
 It all comes down to luck.

 Yep, it may take you a thousand or more hatched eggs before you get a shiny.
 That's a lot of eggs, yes.
 This is why the Masuda method can be quite tedious and require a lot of patience, but it's still absolutely worth it to many.